Saint Aloysius Gonzaga

 The Solemnity Of The Assumption

-The Feast of the Assumption celebrates both the departure of Mary from this life by her natural death and her assumption bodily into heaven
+The Feast of the Assumption celebrates both the departure of Mary from this life by her natural death and her assumption bodily into heaven.

 Pope Saint Gregory The Great

-Pope St. Gregory, born into Roman nobility, became a monk, then Pope.
-Known for reforms, he championed the poor and introduced the Gregorian Chant.
-Celebrated on his election day.
+Pope St. Gregory, a Roman noble, became a monk, then Pope, known for church reforms, aiding the poor, and Gregorian Chant.